braydonf/bitcore-storage-tests/README.md

 3. 2,399 milliseconds
 4. 2,752 milliseconds

-These results show that with LevelDB a single key/value updated with txids for an address is 800% faster over streaming txids from keys.
+These results show that with LevelDB a single key/value updated with txids for an address is 800% faster over streaming txids from keys *(the currently implemented method)*.
 However only a 130% improvement in comparison with MongoDB documents with indexes for address and height.

 ## Experiment with Node.js Clustering LMDB Storage